Robert Plutchik

-Robert Plutchik (21 October 1927 – 29 April 2006) was a professor emeritus at the Albert Einstein College of Medicine and adjunct professor at the University of South Florida.
-He received his Ph.D. from Columbia University and he was also a psychologist.
+Robert Plutchik (21 October 1927 – 29 April 2006) was an American psychologist who was professor emeritus at the Albert Einstein College of Medicine and adjunct professor at the University of South Florida.
+He received his Ph.D. from Columbia University.
 He authored or coauthored more than 260 articles, 45 chapters and eight books and edited seven books.
 His research interests included the study of emotions, the study of suicide and violence, and the study of the psychotherapy process.

+Early life and education

+Plutchik was born in Brooklyn, New York on October 21, 1927, the son of Leon Plutchik (a tailor) and Libby (Solow) Plutchik.
+He earned a scholarship to City College of New York, graduating in 1949, and later completed his master’s (1950) and doctoral (1952) degrees at Columbia University.

+Career

+During his career, Plutchik taught at several institutions, including Hofstra University (1951-1967), Columbia University (1967-1968), and Bronx State Hospital (1968-1971), eventually becoming a professor at the Albert Einstein College of Medicine in 1971 and later an adjunct professor at the University of South Florida.
+He was a fellow of the American Psychological Association and an active member of professional societies.

+Plutchik published extensively, with an early book, The Emotions: Facts, Theories, and a New Model (1962), contributing significantly to the field when emotion research was still a niche interest.
+His later work, Emotions and Life: Perspectives From Psychology, Biology, and Evolution (2003), explored various aspects of emotions, from their expression and development to their neurological and social roles.

+Among his major theoretical contributions, Plutchik proposed that emotions are evolutionary adaptations, serving essential survival functions and existing across species.
+He also introduced the idea that emotions form the basis of personality traits and psychiatric diagnoses.
+His model illustrated how primary emotions interact, influencing behavior and mental health.

+Beyond academia, Plutchik was an artist, sculptor, and poet.
+His artistic works were compiled in World of Emotions: Poems, Etchings, and Sculptures by Robert Plutchik, published in 2006.

 Theory of emotion

 Plutchik proposed a psychoevolutionary classification approach for general emotional responses.
-He considered there to be eight primary emotions—anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.
+He identified eight primary emotions—anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.
 Plutchik argues for the primacy of these emotions by showing each to be the trigger of behaviour with high survival value, such as the way fear inspires the fight-or-flight response.

 Plutchik's psychoevolutionary theory of basic emotions has ten postulates.